Alfresco/docs-alfresco/search-enterprise/latest/install/index.md

  -jar alfresco-elasticsearch-live-indexing-3.0.0-app.jar
 ```

-Additional memory may be assigned to thes services using default JVM options.
-For instance, the next command will start Alfresco Elasticsearch Connector with 2 GB of RAM.
+If required additional memory may be assigned to these services using the default JVM options.
+For instance, to start the Alfresco Elasticsearch Connector with 2 GB of RAM.

 ```java
 java -Xmx2G -jar alfresco-elasticsearch-live-indexing-3.0.0-app.jar
 ```

-By default, Alfresco Elasticsearch Connector is started listening to port 8080.
-This port can be changed using default Spring Boot command line parameter `server.port`.
-Following command will run Alfresco Elasticsearch Connector service listening to port 8083.
+By default, the Elasticsearch Connector is started using port 8080.
+This port can be changed using the default Spring Boot command line parameter `server.port`.
+For instance , to start the Alfresco Elasticsearch Connector using port `8083`.

 ```java
 java -jar alfresco-elasticsearch-live-indexing-3.0.0-app.jar --server.port=8083
 ```

-Once every service is up & running, Elasticsearch index should be populated and search queries would work as expected when using an Alfresco UI application like [Alfresco Digital Workspace](https://docs.alfresco.com/adw/concepts/welcome-adw.html) or [Alfresco Content Application](https://github.com/Alfresco/alfresco-content-app){:target="_blank"}.
+Once all services are up and running the Elasticsearch index should be populated and search queries will work as expected when using supported Alfresco applications such as Alfresco Digital Workspace.

 ## Install using Docker Compose

-Use this information to quickly start up Alfresco Elasticsearch Connector using Docker Compose.
+Use this information to quickly start up the Elasticsearch Connector using Docker Compose.
 Due to the limited capabilities of Docker Compose, this deployment method is only recommended for development and test environments.
+You can perform the Docker Compose deployment using the source code or downloading the distribution zip file.
+Both of these methods produce the same `docker-compose.yaml` file needed when deploying Content Services.

+> **Note:** The provided Docker Compose file is only for test and development purposes.

 > **Note:** Since we need to use private (Enterprise-only) Docker images from Quay.io, you need credentials to be able to pull those images from Quay.io.
 Alfresco customers can request their credentials by logging a ticket at [Alfresco Support](https://support.alfresco.com/){:target="_blank"}.

-### Prerequisites and supported platforms
+### Prerequisites

 * [Docker](https://docs.docker.com/install/) (latest stable version)
   * This allows you to run Docker images and docker-compose on a single computer.
 * [Docker Compose](https://docs.docker.com/compose/install/)
   * Docker Compose is included as part of some Docker installers.
 If it's not part of your installation, then install it separately after you've installed Docker.

-### Deployment using Docker Compose

-You can perform the Docker Compose deployment using the source code or downloading the zip distribution.
-Please pay attention, the provided Docker Compose file is only for test and development purposes.

 ### Using source code

+Create the Docker compose file using the source code.

-Getting the code using a Git client using SSH:
+1. Retrieve the Elasticsearch connector source code with a Git client using SSH:

 ```bash
 git clone git@github.com:Alfresco/alfresco-elasticsearch-connector.git
 ```

-Build the project using Maven:
+2. Move to the folder where you cloned the project and Build it using Maven:

 ```bash
 cd alfresco-elasticsearch-connector
 mvn clean install -DskipTests
 ```

-Docker Compose template will be created in `alfresco-elasticsearch-connector-distribution/src/main/resources/docker-compose` folder.
+The Docker compose template will be created in `alfresco-elasticsearch-connector-distribution/src/main/resources/docker-compose` folder.

-Move to the docker-compose folder in the distribution module:
+3. Move to the Docker compose folder in the distribution module:

 ```bash
 cd /alfresco-elasticsearch-connector-distribution/src/main/resources/docker-compose